Cosmographic Connection Between Cosmological And Planck Scales: The Barrow-Tsallis Entropy: Conclusions

-\textbf{4.} The viability of any cosmological model is determined by its ability to reproduce observational results.
+The viability of any cosmological model is determined by its ability to reproduce observational results.
 A necessary preliminary step preceding this procedure is the determination of the model's parameters.
-The density of holographic dark energy $\rho_{de} \propto H^\alpha$ constructed using the Barrow--Tsallis entropy is fixed by a combination of original entropy parameters $\alpha = 4 - 2\delta - \delta \Delta.$ We expressed this combination in terms of the current values of the observed cosmographic parameters $q_0, j_0$.
+In the present work, this step is implemented as an inverse cosmographic reconstruction: the parameters are fixed by the local kinematic data.
+We emphasize that this reconstruction is algebraically exact within the adopted model class --- the spatially flat, non-interacting dust plus power-law holographic dark energy with constant parameters --- and, in the microscopic-length analysis, relies on the IR--UV correspondence as an additional physical hypothesis; the relations obtained here are thus exact in this conditional sense rather than model-independent statements.
+The density of holographic dark energy $\rho_{de} \propto H^\alpha$ constructed using the Barrow--Tsallis entropy is fixed by a combination of original entropy parameters $\alpha = 4 - 2\delta - \delta \Delta$.
+We expressed this combination in terms of the current values of the observed cosmographic parameters $q_0, j_0$.
 This relationship transforms the two-parameter Barrow--Tsallis entropy model of dark energy with parameters $\Delta$ and $\delta$ into a one-parameter model $[\Delta, \delta(\Delta)]$.
-This result, connecting micro ($\Delta$) and macro ($\delta$) parameters, can be considered as another example of the implementation of IR--UV correspondence.
-We have shown that this relationship has deep physical roots.
-Our estimate of the permissible ranges of the model parameters is consistent with the estimate of the non-extensivity parameter obtained using machine learning.
-We also used our developed method for finding parameters of cosmological models to evaluate the feasibility of using fractional derivatives to describe the late evolution of the Universe.
+This result, connecting the microscopic Barrow deformation ($\Delta$) and the macroscopic Tsallis nonextensivity ($\delta$), is an explicit realization of the IR--UV correspondence.
+In particular, after identifying $\Lambda^{-1}$ with the limiting length uncertainty, the Barrow--Tsallis constraint changes the scaling to $\delta L \gtrsim \gamma^{-1/3} L^{[\alpha(q_0,j_0)-1]/3} l_p^{[4-\alpha(q_0,j_0)]/3}$, which reduces to the standard Karolyhazy relation for $\Delta=0$, $\delta=1$, and the scaling convention $\gamma=1$.
+The joint Monte Carlo propagation of the observational errors of $(q_0, j_0)$, combined with marginalization over the uniform prior on $\Delta$ within the adopted interval $[-1,1]$, yields $\delta = 1.11 \pm 0.57$, statistically consistent with the Bekenstein value $\delta = 1$, with the jerk parameter giving the largest observational contribution to the error budget.
+Our estimate of the permissible ranges of the model parameters is consistent with the estimate of the nonextensivity parameter obtained using machine learning.
+We also applied our cosmographic reconstruction method to evaluate the feasibility of using fractional derivatives to describe the late evolution of the Universe.